 Many people don’t realize that the U.S. Department of Veterans Affairs and HUD collaborate and jointly administer the HUD-VA Supportive Housing (HUD-VASH) Program, combining permanent HUD rental assistance with case management and clinical services provided by the VA.
-Additionally the VA offers a continuum of homeless programs.
+Additionally, the VA offers a continuum of homeless programs.
 In 2019, 4,400 veterans found permanent housing through the Hud-VASH program and over 50,000 veterans secured permanent housing through other VA homeless programs.

-Too, the Emergency Solutions Grants (ESG) Program awards funds to over to over 365 urban counties, metropolitan cities, states, and territories to provide emergency response to veterans (and others) living on the street.
+Too, the Emergency Solutions Grants (ESG) Program awards funds to over 365 urban counties, metropolitan cities, states, and territories to provide emergency response to veterans (and others) living on the street.
 Last year, over $255 million went to providing emergency shelter to house people in crisis; street outreach and other essential services; rapid re-housing to provide time-limited permanent housing and stabilization services; and homelessness prevention.